Saw X: Critical response

 Beatrice Loayza called Saw X the "most well-groomed Saw film to date" in her review for The New York Times.
-She continues with: "The story mostly makes sense and Greutert pulls back on the frenetic editing techniques that made the older movies look like the blood and guts equivalent of white noise".
+She continues with: "The story mostly makes sense and Greutert pulls back on the frenetic editing techniques that made the older movies look like the blood and guts equivalent of white noise."
 Bob Strauss of the San Francisco Chronicle called the film "a well-told tale" and praised its character development and plot twists.
-Wendy Ide of The Observer gave three stars out of five despite calling the film "unpleasant"— in her review she insists "that's rather the point."
+Wendy Ide of The Observer gave three stars out of five despite calling the film "unpleasant"—in her review she insists "that's rather the point:.

-Helen O'Hara from Empire gave the film a score of two out of five, positively commenting on the blood and gore, calling it "all present and correct."
+Helen O'Hara from Empire gave the film a score of two out of five, positively commenting on the blood and gore, calling it "all present and correct".
 However, O'Hara criticized the film's main focus on Kramer's vulnerability and human side, adding that it "sits at odds with his awful judgmentalism.
 Let monsters be monsters."
 Kyle Turner writing for Slant gave the film a score of two and half out of four, saying "The real disappointment is that Shawnee Smith, who makes a return to the series for the first time since Saw VI, is relegated to mostly doing John's dirty work.
 It's hard out here for a disciple, and Smith hasn't had the chance to show off her chops as an actor since Saw III.
 But in Saw X, we do get crumbs of what makes her so thrilling as a performer, particularly one in the horror genre: She's all id, a tempest of emotion and fully embodied desperation and psychosis."

 Future

 In December 2023, Lionsgate announced that a sequel, Saw XI, was scheduled to be released on September 27, 2024.
 Producer Oren Koules stated the upcoming film would possibly be a direct sequel to Saw X. Kevin Greutert was set to return as the director for the upcoming film.
 In April 2024, the release date was changed to September 26, 2025, with Never Let Go, another Lionsgate film, taking the previous date.
-Patrick Melton and Marcus Dunstan, who previously co-wrote from Saw IV to Saw 3D turned in a draft of the script in mid-2024.
+Patrick Melton and Marcus Dunstan, who had previously co-written the films from Saw IV to Saw 3D, turned in a draft of the script in mid-2024.
 In March 2025, work on Saw XI had reportedly stalled, due to disagreements between the producers.

 In June 2025, Blumhouse Productions bought Twisted Pictures' stake in the franchise, with Lionsgate still being involved.
-In October 2025, Blumhouse owner Jason Blum stated that he was impressed by how the original Saw producers managed to make ten films and now allowed him to continue, announcing his creative outlook of bringing back the creatives involved in the original Saw film to make the magic again, namely the franchise co-creator James Wan, to reinvent the franchise.
+In October 2025, Blumhouse owner Jason Blum stated that he was impressed by how the original Saw producers managed to make ten films and now allowed him to continue, announcing his creative outlook of bringing back the creatives involved in the original Saw film, namely the franchise co-creator James Wan, to reinvent the franchise.

+In September 2026, an eleventh installment of the franchise was announced to be in development with Mike P. Nelson set to direct alongside James Wan, Leigh Whannell, and Jason Blum producing.